flinguenheld/kebb/readme.md

 ##### 4. The project follows the Rule of 5.

 I hope I'm not wrong because I didn't see any utilization of the copy and even less the move constructor here.
-Could you give me some example where they can be useful in this project ?
+Could you give me some examples where they could be useful in this project ?

 ##### 5. The project uses move semantics to move data, instead of copying it, where possible.

-I use some move semantics to move string:
+I used some move semantics to move strings:
 **src/option/window_option.cpp:159:29**
 **src/widget/button/widget_list.cpp:7:46**
 **src/widget/button/widget_list.cpp:7:46**

-But honestly I can't really figure out if it have a real impact on performances.
+But honestly I can't really figure out if it has a real impact on performance.

 ##### 6. The project uses smart pointers instead of raw pointers.

 Oh yes, smart pointers are so powerful.
 I used them everywhere, to share the Controller or Options objects for instance.
-But more important, they work with polymorphism, so I used them with all of my widgets.
+But more importantly, they work with polymorphism, so I used them with all of my widgets.
 For example, the class **WidgetWindowSelection** has a vector of unique_ptr<WidgetSelection>.
 And these unique_ptr can be a WidgetBoolean or a WidgetList.

 Another good example is in the **./src/loop.cpp**.
 The game loop is in charge of jumping between windows.
 The current window is a shared_ptr which receive several shared_ptr itself.

-By the way, is it safe to erase a shared_ptr ?
+❓ By the way, is it safe to erase a shared_ptr ?

 ```
 auto my_shared_ptr = std::make_shared<foo>();